LucasMilotich/ddd-kotlin-javalin-gradle-poc/README.md

 # ddd-kotlin-javalin-gradle-poc

-POC of a Javalin library, gradle multi project and Koin for dependency injection
+POC of a Javalin library, gradle multi project with domain driven design and Koin for dependency injection